anvilco/anvil-e-signature-api-node-example/README.md

 ## Where are the bits?

-The meat of the integration is on the server in [server/routes/index.js](https://github.com/anvilco/anvil-e-signature-api-node-example/blob/master/src/server/routes/index.js).
+* The meat of the integration is on the server in [src/server/routes/index.js](https://github.com/anvilco/anvil-e-signature-api-node-example/blob/master/src/server/routes/index.js)
+* The majority of an example `createEtchPacket` payload is in [src/server/apiVariables.js](https://github.com/anvilco/anvil-e-signature-api-node-example/blob/master/src/server/apiVariables.js)

 ## Set it up